Niceboy0829/Botkit/readme-facebook.md

 Copy this token, you'll need it!

-4) Define your own "verify token" - this is a string that you control that Facebook will use to verify your web hook endpoint.
+4) Define your own "verify token" - this a string that you control that Facebook will use to verify your web hook endpoint.

 5) Run the example bot app, using the two tokens you just created.
 If you are _not_ running your bot at a public, SSL-enabled internet address, use the --lt option and note the URL it gives you.